Loading...

 Stay Hydrated

-Keep track of your blood sugar levels before and after meals to better understand how different foods affect you personally.
-This can help you make more informed dietary choices.
+Keep track of your glucose levels after meals to understand how different foods and strategies affect you, and adjust your dietary choices accordingly.

 healthspan-mbl